-The Third Circuit in Eshelman began its discussion of this issue by noting the remedial purposes of employment discrimination statutes such as the ADA.
-Those statutes are designed to remediate, to make persons whole for injuries caused by unlawful employment discrimination.
-To do that, Congress armed the courts with broad equitable powers to achieve a "make whole" remedy.
-District courts have wide discretion to apply a just result regarding the specific relief granted under the circumstances in each case.
+The court in Eshelman began its discussion of this issue by noting the remedial purposes of the employment discrimination statutes such as the ADA.
+Such statutes are designed to remediate, to make persons whole for injuries caused by unlawful employment discrimination.
+To do that, Congress armed the courts with broad equitable powers to effectuate a "make-whole" remedy.2 District courts have wide discretion to apply a just result regarding the specific relief granted under the circumstances in each case.

 Noting that it had discretion to fashion a remedy, the Third Circuit saw the trial court as endeavoring to restore the employee to the economic status quo that would exist but for the employer's unlawful conduct.
-Back pay is an equitable remedy designed to put the employee in the position he would have been in but for the proscribed discrimination.
-Of course, we all know that back pay awards are taxable.
+Clearly, back pay is an equitable remedy designed to put the employee back in the position he would have been in but for the proscribed discrimination.
+Of course, we all know that back pay awards are taxable.3

-Not only are they taxable, but they are taxable in the year paid.
-That plainly leads to employees paying higher taxes when they receive a lump sum.
-The effect of
+Not only are they taxable, but they are taxable in the year paid.4 That plainly leads to employees paying higher taxes when they receive a lump sum.
+The effect of a lump sum pushing an employee into a higher tax bracket, and therefore a greater tax burden, was the essence of Eshelman's argument.